 Figure 1: XRD pattern of silica sources used.

-Formation of Nanosodalite From Various Silica Sources
+Formation of Nanosodalite from Various Silica Sources

-The XRD of sodalite formation using fume silica and rice husk ash was presented in Figure 2 and 3 respectively.
+The XRD of sodalite formation using fumed silica and rice husk ash was presented in Figure 2 and 3 respectively.
 The presence of sodalite phase was confirmed by comparing the diffraction peaks at .097°, 24.438°, 31.752°, 34.765° and 42.888° with that of the reference for sodalite [JCPDS 81-0705].
 These peaks corresponds to the plane d[110], d[211], d[310], d[222] and d[330].
-In Figure 2, which shows the samples synthesized using fume silica as silica source, pure sodalite was observed to form within 4 hours of crystallization time.
+In Figure 2, which shows the samples synthesized using fumed silica as silica source, pure sodalite was observed to form within 4 hours of crystallization time.
 However, the presence of a mixture consisting of sodalite, zeolite A and other unidentified phases can be observed in samples at less and longer than 4 hours.
 Formation of zeolite A and other phases can be explained due to the stability of the zeolites in the high aluminium content in the gel mixture of Na2O-SiO2-Al2O3-H2O system.
 The mixing of silicate and aluminate ions produce visible aluminosilicates gel in the solution suggesting the formation of random aluminosilicate framework.
-The mixture undergoes changes at elevated temperature due to the equilibrium reactions where at this stage, the solid and solution approach equilibrium and the formation of zeolite nucleus is established.
+The mixture undergoes changes at elevated temperature due to the equilibrium reactions at this stage, the solid and solution approach an equilibrium and the formation of zeolite nucleus was established.
 Synthetic zeolite represent metastable structure where in the given conditions, it can be transformed into more stable types of zeolite.
-In gel oxide ratio used in the study, sodalite and Zeolite A have equal opportunity to form since both sodalite and zeolite A framework are built from the same secondary building unit (SBUs) of 4- and 6- membered ring although both are not thermodinamically stable [15].
-However, zeolite A which having more open structure than sodalite, reduced is stability and easily redissolve in reaction medium while sodalite formed having denser structure with the help of Na⁺ ion act as stabilizer for Al-O-Si linkage, sodalite observed to become dominant zeolite to form.
+In gel oxide ratio used in the study, sodalite and Zeolite A have equal opportunity to form since both sodalite and zeolite A framework are built from the same secondary building unit (SBUs) of 4- and 6- membered ring; although both are not thermodinamically stable [15].
+However, zeolite A which having more open structure than sodalite, reduced its stability and easily redissolve in reaction medium while sodalite formed having denser structure with the help of Na⁺ ions act as stabilizer for Al-O-Si linkage, sodalite was observed to become dominant zeolite.
 Therefore, as the time increased, sodalite become dominant zeolite while the dissolve zeolite A was used in the crystal growth of sodalite as shown in Figure 2 (b).
 Fan et al reported similar observation, however, they produced pure nanosodalite within 5 hours [12].
 In this study, sample formed within 5 hours shown in Figure 2 (c) give similar diffractogram as sample formed within 3 hours as shown in Figure 2 (a).
 This might be due to the dissolution of sodalite framework bacause of high alkalinity of gel mixture [16].